LHNCBC/CDE/README.md

-#Proceed to the  README file in the annotation folder
+# Common Data Elements (CDEs)

+Click on the annotation folder to see details of the CDE annotation project